 - Missing Mom: Lady Elliot died when Anne was a young teen-aged girl.
 She misses her mother dearly as she was the only one in her family who loved her.
 It's hinted they shared love for music.

 - New Old Flame: To Captain Wentworth.
 They used to be engaged and the chemistry is still there, despite the fact that Captain Wentworth chooses to ignore her at first.

 - Old Maid: She's twenty-seven and not married yet.
-That was a dangerous age when a woman would be considered to becoming an old maid.
+That was a dangerous age, when a woman was close to being considered unfit to marry.

 - The One That Got Away: Till Captain shows up again, Anne suffers from this trope a lot.
 She has done so for eight years.
 She's never met Captain Wentworth's equal and refused Charles Musgrove's offer.
 Justified by the fact that she never got beyond her social circle in the country.

 - Only Sane Man: In the Elliot family; she is far more responsible and clear-headed than her father or sister.

 - Parental Marriage Veto: Rather, Parental Substitute Marriage Veto.

 - Proper Lady: She's very caring and a sweet lady.

 - The Quiet One: She's not very lively or spirited.
 However, she has an elegant mind and when she speaks, it's sensible and nice.

 - The Stoic: She thinks she has to appear strong to her friends and acquaintances, but she often suffers serious emotional turmoil inside.